alexander-tritt-monash/spinsim/docs/source/about.motivation.rst

 Speed and accuracy
 ..................

+See :ref:`benchmark` for a more detailed look into performance.

 On :mod:`spinsim`, a typical, 100ms, spin one simulation runs in less than 120ms on a mobile Nvidia GTX1070 (8GiB VRAM, 2048 cuda cores, 1.7GHz boost), with an error of less than :math:`10^{-6}`.
-In comparison, AtomicPy running the same simulation runs in 12s on a mobile Intel Core i7-8750H (16GiB RAM, 6 cores, 4.1GHz boost).
-The same integration technique running in :mod:`spinsim` gives an error of :math:`10^{-2}`, so we would expect the same for AtomicPy.
+In comparison, AtomicPy running the same simulation runs in 12s on a mobile Intel Core i7-8750H (16GiB RAM, 6 cores, 4.1GHz boost). :mod:`spinsim` running using the AtomicPy integration technique gives an error of :math:`10^{-2}`.

-Note that this means that spin one simulations run in essentially real time on the Nvidia GTX1070, and spin half simulations, running in just 30ms, run significantly faster than real time.
+Note that this means that spin one simulations run in almost real time on the Nvidia GTX1070, and spin half simulations, running in just 30ms, run significantly faster than real time.
 Also not that these results are for a single simulation (not including compile time).
 Unlike with solutions of running full simulations all in parallel with each other, having thousands of simulations running concurrently is not required to take advantage of the speed of the :mod:`spinsim` package.

 User defined python function as source ......................................